Rays vs. Royals Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 79 hits with nine doubles, a triple, 14 home runs and 43 walks.
-He has driven in 54 runs with nine stolen bases.
+- Randy Arozarena has nine doubles, a triple, 14 home runs, 43 walks and 54 RBI (80 total hits).
+He has stolen nine bases.

-- Arozarena has picked up at least one hit in three straight games.
-During his last five outings he is hitting .500 with a double, a home run, two walks and six RBI.
+- Arozarena takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .400 with a double, a home run, two walks and six RBI.

 Arozarena Recent Games